evillaz/car_collection/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Car_Collection] <a name="about-project"></a>
+# 📖 [Car_Dealership] <a name="about-project"></a>

-Car_Collection application is a website application that allows users to add car brand, make reservation of any choice of car, delete car from collection of car and users can see a detail of any car.
+Car Dealership application is a website application that allows users to add car brand, make reservation of any choice of car, delete car from collection of car and users can see a detail of any car.

 ## 🛠 Built With <a name="built-with"></a>